zer0Percent/todoList/README.md

 ## BACKEND
-Just open the proyect on Visual Studio, change the connection string placed in appsettings.json and run de application.
+Just open the project on Visual Studio, change the connection string placed in appsettings.json and run de application.
 You can test the web services via Postman.